 If your business extends credit to customers, you're on the other side of this process — receiving these letters and deciding how much weight to give them.
 A trade credit policy gives your team a consistent framework for making those calls.

-What Banks Include (and What They Leave Out)
+What Banks Include — and What They Leave Out

 Financial capacity.
 Banks avoid exact balances.
 Expect language like "maintains balances in the low six figures" or "consistent with their business activity."
 This protects your privacy and accounts for normal balance fluctuation.
+If you need the letter to convey larger financial capacity, ask the bank whether they can reference average balances over the past 12 months rather than current balances.

 Credit facilities.
 If you hold a business loan or line of credit, the letter can confirm it's current.
 Request this explicitly.
 It signals that a prior lender already vetted your creditworthiness.
+Most banks will include this only if you ask — it doesn't appear automatically.

 Free Bank Reference Letter Template